 Most patients are diagnosed, treated and/or referred to a specialist simply on the basis of medical history and clinical symptoms.
 The complexity of allergy as a disease makes this approach less than ideal.
 First an accurate diagnosis must be made.
 Patients also prefer efficient, high quality diagnosis that allows prompt and effective health management.

-Always known for technology and reliability, Hitachi offers the medical community an alternative means of diagnosing allergy in a timely manner and at a significantly lower cost than has traditionally been available.
-We're proud to present two accurate, easy to use serum tests for allergy – the CLA® Allergen-Specific IgE Assay and the OPTIGEN® Allergen-Specific IgE Assay.
+Always known for technology and reliability, we offer the medical community an alternative means of diagnosing allergy in a timely manner and at a significantly lower cost than has traditionally been available.
+We're proud to present an accurate, easy to use serum tests for allergy – the OPTIGEN® Allergen-Specific IgE Assay.

 Used as part of an initial allergy evaluation, the information obtained allows optimal patient management by avoiding unnecessary and costly referrals of non-allergic patients, while allergic patients can be treated sooner and more effectively.